Minnia/DI-RSS/README.md

 ## How can I see it? 👀

+1. Make sure you're at least using node `v14.21.1 (npm v6.14.17)` to run the project

-1. Make sure you install all the dependencies and packages by running `npm i` or `npm install` in the root of the project
+2. Make sure you install all the dependencies and packages by running `npm i` or `npm install` in the root of the project

-2. Run `npm start` in the project.
+3. Run `npm start` in the project.
 This should take you to your browser at [http://localhost:3000](http://localhost:3000)

-3. See the 10 most recently published articles/contents
+4. See the 10 most recently published articles/contents